damdamo/Ruki/README.md

   * < sentences > ... < /sentences >
 * < /informations >

 Normally, you just need to modify 'output' and 'options'.

+## OWL in python3

+For this part we use [Owlready2](https://pypi.python.org/pypi/Owlready2).